 What causes obesity?

-- Obesity is caused by there being more calories in what someone eats and drinks than they burn through physical activity
+- Obesity and excess weight are caused by there being more calories in what someone eats and drinks than they burn through physical activity

 - The world around us makes a big difference because it makes healthy choices more difficult

 - Making healthy choices for yourself and your family is important, but we also need the Government to help make it easier for us all